eProsima/Fast-DDS-docs/docs/pubsub.rst

 We are going to use the example built in the previous section to explain how this layer works.

-The first step to create a :class:`Participant` instance, which will act as a container for the Publishers and Subscribers our application needs.
+The first step is to create a :class:`Participant` instance, which will act as a container for the Publishers and Subscribers our application needs.
 For this we use :class:`Domain`, a static class that manages RTPS entities.
 We also need to pass a configuration structure for the Participant, which can be left in its default configuration for now: